jarettn18/CIS422proj1/Logistics/schedule.md

   * We want to establish the tree and node classes by 1/31
   * We want to have a method for adding nodes to a tree by 1/2 so we can test and develop the rest of the methods
   * We want to have the execution functions and the rest described in step 5 by 1/4 (though the save/load functions can wait, as they are not critical for a demonstration on 1/5)

+UPDATE as of 2/5:
+* Tree and node classes have been established, though will have minor changes as the data splitting steps for non-pre-split input files get closer to completion.
+All other Phase 1 steps are complete and nodes can be added to the tree.
+Only about half of the desired tree methods have been written yet and we are assigning out those tasks in an ad hoc fashion as team members finish their tasks at hand.

 ### Phase 3 (last minute tasks and cleanup)
 -------------------------------------------